 (3) If the CEO is satisfied that there are reasonable grounds for believing that a person in respect of whom the CEO has been given notice under subsection (1) or information under section 34 —

-(a) carries out child-related work; and
+(a) carries out child-related work or has a current assessment notice; and

-(b) has been charged with or convicted of a Class 1 offence or a Class 2 offence, being a charge or conviction of which the CEO was not previously aware,
+(b) has been charged with or convicted of an offence, being a charge or conviction of which the CEO was not previously aware and the charge or conviction makes it inappropriate for the person to continue to carry out child-related work or have an assessment notice,

+the CEO may —

-the CEO may give the person a written notice requiring the person to apply, within 10 days after the date of the notice, for an assessment notice.
+(c) if the person does not have a current assessment notice, give the person a written notice requiring the person to apply, within 10 days after the date of the notice, for an assessment notice; or

-(4) Subsection (3) applies to a person whether or not the person has a current assessment notice.
+(d) if the person has a current assessment notice, make a decision under section 12 as if —

+(i) an application had been made by the person under section 9 or 10, as the case requires; and

+(ii) a reference in section 12 to issuing an assessment notice were a reference to issuing an assessment notice or a further assessment notice.

-(5) A person must comply with a notice given to the person under subsection (3) within the period referred to in that subsection.
+(4) A person must comply with a notice given to the person under subsection (3)(c) within the period referred to in that paragraph.

 Penalty: a fine of $1 000.